tongjiaming/Figure-Referencing/README.md

   - Experiments on bm25, rouge and tf-idf
   - Line charts and results uploaded to google drive
 - [x] Code refactored, data_loader bug fixing, better normalized method for bm25 and etc
+  - Dataloader, wrong position of ':' causing the referencing sentence is not complete but the results change slightly
+  - The old normalize method for bm25 is not good, used a different method for that
 - [x] Explore on GPT
   - ChatGPT and GPT api should be different
   - My credit card is refused